thomasmatthew81/WebToMarkdown/replit.md

 # System Architecture

 ## Core Architecture
+The project consists of two independent CLI tools, each in its own file:

+### web2llms.py
-The application follows a single-file, class-based architecture with a monolithic design pattern.
-The main `Web2LLMsConverter` class encapsulates all functionality, making it simple to understand and maintain.
+Single-file, class-based architecture with `Web2LLMsConverter` class that handles web scraping and llms.txt generation.

+### md2html.py
+Single-file, class-based architecture with `MarkdownToHtmlConverter` class that handles markdown parsing and HTML generation with image extraction.

 ## Content Processing Pipeline
 The system implements a multi-stage content processing pipeline: